AKdevelopers/arkchess/README.md

 # arkchess
-Chess engine written in C
+A chess engine written in C.